-The policies applied in these unaudited condensed interim consolidated financial statements are based on IFRS issued as of June 29, 2011, the date the Board of Directors approved the condensed interim consolidated financial statements.
+The policies applied in these unaudited condensed interim consolidated financial statements are based on IFRS issued as of August 25, 2011, the date the Board of Directors approved the condensed interim consolidated financial statements.
 Any subsequent changes to IFRS that are given effect in the Company's annual consolidated financial statements for the year ending December 31, 2010 could result in restatement of these condensed interim consolidated financial statements, including the transition adjustments recognized on change-over to IFRS.

-These unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's Canadian GAAP annual consolidated financial statements for the year ended December 31, 2010.
+These unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's Canadian GAAP annual consolidated financial statements for the year ended December 31, 2010 and the Company's first set of IFRS compliant condensed interim consolidated financial statements for the period ended March 31, 2011.
 Note 16 discloses IFRS information for the year ended December 31, 2010, which have not been provided in the 2010 annual consolidated financial statements and is useful in understanding these condensed interim consolidated financial statements.